Improve Concentration By Training Attention

 Selective Attention: The ability to zone in on important information whilst filtering out unimportant information.
 This skill develops very early in childhood, and can be seen in infancy.
 For instance, babies directing their attention to the faces of mothers over the faces of strangers.

 Sustained Attention: The ability to maintain focus (concentration) on tasks for prolonged periods of time.
 For instance, children listening attentively to a lesson in class for the entire period.

 Attentional Control: The ability to switch attention, to inhibit impulsive responding, and to ignore conflicting information.
 For instance .
 Aspects of attentional control continue to develop through childhood and continue to undergo changes in early adulthood.

 Attention And Concentration Problems

-TALI Train targets each of the core attentional processes through four adaptive exercises.
-Adaptivity means that children will be working at a difficulty level appropriate for them in each session.
-For instance, if a child has great selection abilities then they will be moved up to levels that are more complex within this exercise, but if they struggle with focus (concentration) then they will work at levels that are less complex within this exercise.
+For instance, if a child has great selection abilities then they will be moved up to levels that are more complex within an exercise, but if they struggle with focus (concentration) then they will work at levels that are less difficult within that exercise.

-TALI Train is proven to increase selection and reduce inattention / hyperactivity in early childhood.
-Improve your child’s concentration with TALI Train today.
+Tali Train is proven to increase attention and numeracy in children with attention difficulties.
+Improve your child’s concentration with Tali Train today.